Symmetric Rank-$k$ Methods: Introduction

-In this paper, we give an affirmative answer by proposing symmetric rank-$k$ (SR-$k$) methods.
-The constructions of Hessian estimators in \srk~methods are based on generalizing the idea of symmetric rank-1 (SR1)~\cite{broyden1967quasi,davidon1991variable,ye2022towards} methods and the equation of the form~\eqref{eq:grracondi}.
-We provide the randomized and greedy strategies to determine $\mU_t\in\BR^{d\times k}$ for SR-$k$.
-Both of them lead to the explicit local superlinear convergence rate of~$\OM\big((1-{k}/{d})^{t(t-1)/2}\big)$, where $k$~is the number of directions used to approximate Hessian at per iteration.
-For~$k=1$, our methods reduce to randomized and greedy SR1 methods~\cite{lin2021greedy}.
-For~$k\geq 2$, it is clear that SR-$k$ methods have faster superlinear rates than existing greedy and randomized quasi-Newton methods~\cite{lin2021greedy,rodomanov2021greedy}.
-We also follow the design of SR-$k$ to propose a variant of randomized block BFGS method~\cite{gower2016stochastic,gower2017randomized,kovalev2020fast} and a randomized block DFP method, resulting an explicit superlinear convergence rate of~$\OM\big((1-k/(\varkappa d))^{t(t-1)/2}\big)$.
-We compare the results of proposed methods with existing quasi-Newton methods in Table~\ref{tbl:main-2}.
+In this paper, we give an affirmative answer by proposing symmetric rank-$k$ \mbox{(SR-$k$)} methods.
+We design a novel block update to construct the Hessian estimator \mbox{$\mG_{t+1}\in\BR^{d\times d}$} that satisfies equation~\eqref{eq:blockcondi}.
+We also provide the randomized and greedy strategies to determine directions in $\mU_t\in\BR^{d\times k}$ for SR-$k$ methods, which lead to the explicit local superlinear convergence rate of~$\OM\big((1-{k}/{d})^{t(t-1)/2}\big)$, where $k$~is the number of directions used to approximate the Hessian at each iteration.
+For the case of~$k=1$, our methods reduce to randomized and greedy SR1 methods~\citep{lin2021greedy}.
+For the case of~$k\geq 2$, it is clear that SR-$k$ methods have faster superlinear rates than existing greedy and randomized quasi-Newton methods~\citep{lin2021greedy,rodomanov2021greedy}.
+For the case of $k=d$, it recovers the quadratic convergence rate like standard Newton's method.
+We also follow the design of SR-$k$ to propose the variants of randomized block BFGS methods~\citep{gower2016stochastic,gower2017randomized,kovalev2020fast} and a randomized block DFP method, resulting in faster explicit superlinear rates.
+We compare the proposed methods with existing quasi-Newton methods in Table~\ref{tbl:main-min}.

-The remainder of this paper is organized as follows.
-In Section~\ref{sec:pre}, we introduce the notation and the preliminaries throughout this paper.
+\paragraph{Paper Organization} The remainder of this paper is organized as follows.
+In Section~\ref{sec:pre}, we introduce notations and assumptions throughout this paper.
 In Section~\ref{sec:update}, we propose the SR-$k$ update in the view of matrix approximation.
-In Section~\ref{sec:algorithm}, we propose the quasi-Newton methods with SR-$k$ updates for minimizing smooth and strongly convex function and provide their the superior local superlinear convergence rates.
-In Section~\ref{sec:Block BFGS}, we propose a new randomized block BFGS method and randomized block DFP method with explicit local superlinear convergence rates.
-In Section~\ref{sec:exp}, we conduct numerical experiments to show the outperformance of proposed methods.
+In Section~\ref{sec:algorithm}, we propose the quasi-Newton methods with SR-$k$ updates for minimizing smooth strongly convex functions and provide their superior local superlinear convergence rates.
+In Section~\ref{sec:Block BFGS}, we propose the new randomized block BFGS methods and randomized block DFP method with explicit local superlinear convergence rates.
+In Section~\ref{sec:exp}, we conduct numerical experiments to show the outperformance of the proposed methods.
 Finally, we conclude our work in Section~\ref{sec:conclusion}.